Child safe standards – keeping our children safe at Little River Primary School

 Click here to access our Child Safety Code of Conduct.

-Click here to access our Child Safety Policy.Click here to access our Child Safety Reporting Obligations Policy and Procedures.
+Click here to access our Child Safety Policy.Click here to access our Child Safety Responding and Reporting Obligations.